sonu9895/AI_assistant_for_finance/README.md

 This repository depends on Google Gemini API to provide intelligent output.
 You need to add API key in helper_functions.py file.
 The program will run even if the key is not provided but the output will be generic

-Steps to Run The Code
+Steps to Run The Code(python3 should be installed on the system)

 1. Create Virtual Environment
     - python3 -m venv .venv